13.1 POJA-L2982+4584+4588+4590+4603+4316

 (C): Azan staining of artery and vein, subcutis.
 (1) Muscular artery.
 (2) Vein.
 (3) Lymph vessel.

+Background: There are two main types of arteries: elastic arteries, and muscular arteries.
 A third type of artery is the so-called transitional or hybrid artery.
 Characteristic examples of muscular arteries are the femoral and cubital arteries.
-Their walls contain numerous smooth muscle fibers (SMCs).
+Their walls contain numerous smooth muscle cells (SMC).
 By contraction and dilation, they regulate the amount of blood flow needed in the organs.
-The internal elastic layer (IEL) is reduced to a small single fenestrated membrane at the borderline between the tunica intima and tunica media (a well-developed muscular layer), while the external elastic layer (EEL) between media and adventitia is less defined.
+The internal elastic layer (IEL) is reduced to a small single, fenestrated membrane at the border between the tunica intima and tunica media (a well-developed muscular layer), while the external elastic layer (EEL) between media and adventitia is less defined.